cryptonector/ctp/README.md

 Two implementations are included at this time.
 Read the source to find out more.

 The two implementations have slightly different characteristics.

-One has O(1) reads and writes, but readers call free() and, under certain circumstances, sometimes have to signal a potentially-waiting writer -- a blocking operation, though on uncontended resources.
-The other has O(1) reads, and O(N) writes (where N is the number of live threads that have read the variable), with readers never calling the allocator after the first read in any given thread, and writers never calling the allocator while holding a lock.
+ - One implementation ("slot pair") has O(1) reads and writes.

+   But readers call free() and the value destructor, and, sometimes have to signal a potentially-waiting writer -- a blocking operation, though on uncontended resources.

+ - The other implementation ("slot list") has O(1) reads, and O(N) writes (where N is the maximum number of live threads that have read the variable), with readers never calling the allocator after the first read in any given thread, and writers never calling the allocator while holding a lock.

+   But readers have to loop over their fast path, a loop that can run indefinitely if there are higher-priority writers who starve the reader of CPU time.

+A test program is included that hammers the implementation.
+Run it in a loop, with and without valgrind, to look for racy bugs.

-Both implementations perform equally well on the included test.
+Both implementations perform similarly well on the included test.

 The test pits 20 reader threads waiting various small amounts of time between reads (one not waiting at all), against 4 writer threads waiting various small amounts of time between writes.
 This test found a variety of bugs during development.
 In both cases writes are, on average, 5x slower than reads, and reads are in the ten microseconds range on an old laptop, running under virtualization.

-A test program is included that hammers the implementation.
-Run it in a loop, with and without valgrind.

 Performance
 -----------